Direct (Non-JUPAS) Applicants

 To accept the admission offer, applicants must pay a NON-REFUNDABLE

 admission confirmation fee of HK$10,565 (subject to change).

 For non-local applicants with admission offer, please check FAQ

-for information on visa/ permit applications and Student Hall of Residence arrangements.
+for information on visa/ entry permit applications and Undergraduate Hall arrangements.

 Applicants who do not receive notification by early September can assume their applications have been unsuccessful.
 Applicants can view their application status through the Applicant Enquiry System

 and no written notification will be sent to unsuccessful applicants.